-Staying in the old walled town of Cartagena means that you’ll have all the tourist attractions, cafes, restaurants and bars right on your doorstep!
-Here’s our recommendations of where to stay in the walled city of Cartagena.
+Staying in the old walled town of Cartagena means that you’ll have all the tourist attractions, cafes, restaurants, and bars right on your doorstep!
+Here are our recommendations of where to stay in the walled city of Cartagena.

-There’s AC in every room here and also a shared kitchen available.
-Free Wi-Fi and a shared lounge make this a home away from home and the location ?
+- The Clock Hostel & Suites, Calle Roman # 5-30 Centro Histórico, Centro, 130001 Cartagena de Indias, Colombia: There’s AC in every room here and also a shared kitchen available.
+Free Wi-Fi and a shared lounge make this a home away from home and the location?
 Just superb!
 Reserve your room now!

 Where to Stay in Getsemani Cartagena

-Getsemani is fast becoming the most popular place to stay in Cartagena – so we’ve selected three awesome places to rest you head and relax in the neighbourhood.
+Getsemani is fast becoming the most popular place to stay in Cartagena – so we’ve selected three awesome places to rest your head and relax in the neighbourhood.

-Excellent location for nightlife and boats to San Blas and for day trips.
+- Life is Good Cartagena Hostel, Calle Larga Calle 25 # 9A – 05, Getsemani, 130003 Cartagena de Indias, Colombia – Excellent location for nightlife and boats to San Blas and for day trips. (read our post on Day Trips from Cartagena for things to do around Cartagena.)
 There’s a shared kitchen here as well as a lounge too.
-You can pick from double rooms, family rooms or dorms.
+You can pick from double rooms, family rooms, or dorms.
 Really helpful staff.
 Reserve your place here now!